Sembawang: Sembawang Camp

-Roads and waterways
+Transportation facilities

 Sembawang Road is one of the key roads built to connect the naval base to the city centre in the South.
 This road began as a track in the 1920s and was officially named Sembawang Road in 1938.
 Buses operated by various private companies were then the main mode of transport.
 The thoroughfare was also dotted with many villages along its length: Chye Kay Village, Sungei Simpang Village, Chong Pang Village, Sembawang Village.
 Most of these villages were cleared during the 1970s–1990s to make way for Yishun and Sembawang New Towns.
 The last of the villages, Kampong Wak Hassan, was cleared in 1998.
 Present day Sembawang Road is a major arterial road linking the Northern and Central portion of Singapore.

 Many other roads in Sembawang are named after various Royal Navy dockyards, warships, admirals, countries and cities.
 Examples include Wellington, Canberra, Canada, Gibraltar, Kenya and Falkland.
 These names were given during the previous British administration, and reflect the town's history as a British naval base.

 The main river running through Sembawang, the 4 km long Sungei Sembawang, flowed along a winding route and ended to the west of Sembawang Shipyard.
 Its middle section was diverted in the 1920s to provide the land needed for the British Naval Base.
 During the 1970s, the Northern portions of the river was straightened and canalized.
 The Southern portions of the river, which consisted of mangroves, ponds and grassland, was filled in during the 1990s in preparation for the development of Sembawang New Town.